From the dish, to sound. TasteTune creates music inspired by flavor.

 5. The Diaspora Edition (European, American, and Caribbean immigrant communities)

-Based on the original, it has the characteristic of being a multicultural fusion.
+Based on the original, it features a multicultural fusion style.

 A short story about Jollof Rice